Image without caption

 Collateral Reserve

-By using a diversified on-chain reserve of collateral, dUSD is able to maintain stability and independence from the traditional banking system while providing 24/7 transparency.
-Each reserve asset is strategically selected based on its quality, track record, and reputation.
-As the protocol evolves, governance may evalute opportunities to improve the reserve’s diversification and earnings by incorporating new stablecoins and yieldcoins, or removing existing ones that no longer meet dTRINITY’s standards.
+Through its diversified on-chain reserve, dUSD is able to maintain independence from the traditional banking system while offering stability and 24/7 transparency.
+The protocol strategically selects each reserve asset based on its quality, track record, and reputation.
+As dTRINITY evolves, governance may evaluate opportunities to enhance the reserve's diversification and earnings by adding new stablecoins and yieldcoins, or removing those that no longer meet the protocol's standards.

 Mint Ratio